 St. Francis’ Episcopal said goodbye to The Rev. Beth Sherman earlier this summer with a moving Pentecost service, followed by a festive coffee hour.
 Much fun was had the previous night at the dance party.
 We have lots of videos from the various festivities available.
 Click here to watch.

 Children and Youth Programs

 Our Godly Play group meets at 10 am on Sundays in the courtyard classroom.
 For ages K-5th grade, this gathering uses a Montessori-style method to bring the biblical stories to life.
-A new Tween and Teen Youth Group is also meeting at the same time in the Guild Hall for games, food, and discussions about real-life stuff.
+A Tween and Teen Youth Group meets at the same time in the Guild Hall for games, food, and discussions about real-life stuff.
 This group will also learn about the Bible and how its principles affect our lives.
-Topics include parents, social media, friendships, Jesus, trusting God, and dealing with doubt, fear, and stress.
-Contact the office if you have questions.
+More information about these groups can be found here and here .

 Adult Bible Study